rdbliss/rdbliss.github.io/_posts/2021-06-23-covid-brings-out-the-sun-for-stormy-petrels-women-s-volleyball.md

  | 2011-2012 | 3-11 |
  | 2010-2011 | 1-14 |

-In a shortened, conference-only season, with head-coach Anna Braun only in her second year, the Stormy Petrels went **6-5**.
+In a shortened, conference-only season, second-year coach Anna Braun led the Stormy Petrels to a **6-5** finish.
 You may look at that and say, "Robert, that's only 55%.
 It took a shortened season, a COVID-depleted conference, and over ten years years to *barely* win half of their games?"
-And yes, you would be correct!
-But this is their best percentage, first winning season, and best conference ranking since joining the SAA.
-For Oglethorpe, 6-5 is as good as winning the SAA title.
+And while, yes, you would be correct, this is the Petrel's best percentage, first winning season, and best conference ranking since joining the SAA.
+For Oglethorpe, 6-5 is as good as winning the title.

-To really explain how *amazing* this is, I want to provide some context.
-To do that, we need to take a detour into the world of analytics.
+To explain how amazing this is, I want to provide some context.
+First we need to take a detour into the world of analytics.

 # Introducing: *Elo*